dphilipson/transducist/README.md

 those are the only functions in use, compared to the chained version which has a bundled size of 11.1 kB (as of version 0.4.0, minified).

-For details, [see the tree-shaking API](https://github.com/dphilipson/transducist/blob/master/docs/api.md#tree-shakeable-api) section of the API docs.
+For details, [see the tree shaking API](https://github.com/dphilipson/transducist/blob/master/docs/api.md#tree-shakeable-api) section of the API docs.